 White asparagus: peel, cook and prepare!

-White asparagus is a springtime classic!
-But you still need to know how to prepare it properly.
-In this article, I’ll explain how to peel and cook white asparagus so that it’s tender, melting and full of flavor.
-You’ll see, it’s easier than it looks!
+If there is one vegetable I love to eat in Spring this is definitely white asparagus.
+I know some of you still aren’t sure how to properly prepare them.
+So in this article, I’ll explain how to peel and cook white asparagus so that it’s tender, melting and full of flavor.

 How to Choose your White Asparagus?

-Here’s what I recommend looking for when picking your asparagus:
+Here’s what you should look for when picking your asparagus:

-- Freshness: The spears should be firm to the touch, free from blemishes or any dryness.
-A little tip: if they squeak when you gently rub them together, that’s a great sign of freshness!
+- Freshness: The spears should be firm, free from blemishes.
+Make sure that are not dry.
+You can make the test: if they squeak when you gently rub them together, that’s a sign of freshness!

-- Color: Look for a nice white color, sometimes with a touch of pink or violet at the tip.
+- Color: The spears should have a nice white color, sometimes with a touch of pink or violet at the tip.
 That’s completely normal and even desirable for certain varieties.

 And if you have the choice, go for bunches where the spears are more or less the same size, it makes cooking much easier and more even.
 Once you’re home, wrap them in a damp cloth and store them in a cool place.
 They’ll keep well for 2 to 3 days.